enthalpystudios/meal-planner-node/README.md

 # meal-planner-node

-Simplified version of our springboot application for meals with angularjs, node.js and mongodb.
+Simplified version of our springboot application for meals with angularjs, bootstrap, node.js and mongodb.